redlibrarian/redlibrarian.github.io/_posts/2019-10-15-dialectics-and-social-responsibility.markdown

 recognize harm and injury done to its community and take a stand accordingly.
-It is one thing for a community-member to look for information on feminism and transgender rights, and libraries have techniques and strategies to weed out the harmfull, non-authoritative, and irrelevant; because by relying on those strategies access to that information is unlikely to be harmful.
+It is one thing for a community-member to look for information on feminism and transgender rights, and libraries have techniques and strategies to weed out the harmful, non-authoritative, and irrelevant; because by relying on those strategies access to that information we can mitigate the harm.
 It is another thing entirely to turn library space over to someone who means direct harm to members of the community.
 This can only be justified in the name of an isolated intellectual freedom that has no thought for social responsibility.
 From the higher, integreated